lon5948/Introduction-to-Machine-Learning/README.md

 ### hw4
 - implement the Cross-validation and grid search by using only NumPy
 - train the SVM model from scikit-learn by the provided dataset and test the performance with testing data

+### hw5
+- Train a model to predict all the digits in the image
+- Task 1: Single character in the image
+- Task 2: Two characters in the image (order matters)
+- Task 3: Four characters in the image (order matters)